jamesboot/bash101/README.md

   - Remote host: hpc.address.edu
   - Username: your HPC username
 - Under Advanced SSH Settings:
-  - Check “Use private key” and select your private key (id_rsa)
+  - Check “Use private key” and select your private key (id_rsa) - navigate to the folder:
   - `C:\Users\<YourUsername>\Documents\MobaXterm\home\.ssh` OR `~/.ssh`
 - Click OK to save and connect.